 Pick one up at: Best Buy

 Food waste is an ever-increasing problem.
-Not only is this expensive in terms of the cost of producing the food, it also contributes heavily to climate change.
+Not only is this expensive in terms of the cost of producing the food, but it also contributes heavily to climate change.
 Vacuum-sealing food is one way to preserve it for longer, and cooks — often juggling many ingredients — can certainly use help in that department.
 A vacuum sealer will help your chef reduce their food waste, as well as generally helping them stay organized, and it may even help them save money on ingredients

 Pick one up at: Bed Bath & Beyond